inrupt/docs-pod-browser/source/manage-bookmarks.rst

 Save a Bookmark
 ===============

-To bookmark a file or a folder, switch to the :ref:`Files view
+To bookmark a file or a folder or a Pod, switch to the :ref:`Files view
+<files-view-bookmark>`.

+To bookmark a folder or a file:

-<files-view-bookmark>` and selecting the star icon next to the folder
+#.
+Select the star icon next to the folder or file.

-or file.
+To bookmark a Pod:

+#.
+Click on the :guilabel:`Pod` indicator dropdown on the top left-hand side.

+#.
+Select :guilabel:`Bookmark Pod`.

-You cannot add a bookmark in Bookmarks view.
+You cannot add a bookmark in :guilabel:`Bookmarks` view.

 Remove a Bookmark
 =================